klefff/nixie-macropad/README.md

     - For the above 2, you can also just get 7 pin ones and take out the middle 4 pins
 - Some keycaps
 - An encoder knob

+## Additional:
+### Housekeeping:
+- Every ~15 mins the tubes will cycle all digits to reduce change of cathode poisoning

+### Future Work:
+- Possible adding VIA capabilities for flashing
+- Adding more uses for the 3 tube digits; current weather, CPU usage etc
+- Adding another digit for RTC time
+- Bluetooth/Wireless with battery

 ## References:
 - [Exixe](https://github.com/dekuNukem/exixe)